The Ultimate Zürich City Travel Guide

-This past trip was truly a dream come true.
+Zürich was a dream come true for me.
 I had always wanted to travel to Switzerland to visit the storybook cities and villages as well as explore the gorgeous mountains.
-In addition, it has always been on my bucket list to see Northern Italy – the area where most of my ancestors came from!
-Thanks to SitInMySeats Travel, I was able to make this dream trip a reality and to top it all off, I got to experience it all with my family.
+Thanks to SitInMySeats Travel, I was able to make this dream trip a reality and to top it all off, I got to experience it all with my family!

 During our time in Zürich, we stayed at Small Luxury Hotel Ambassador Zürich.
 It is a beautiful 4.5 Star hotel located across the street from the world famous Opernhaus Zurich (Opera House) as well as the scenic Lake Zürich.